JohnMealy23/clinicjs/README.md

 ```
 ... in the root, and a client-side script file will be produced.

 A deeper understanding of build processes is never a bad thing.
-This being said, this framework allows a developer to know nothing of them to get up and running.
-Create controllers, enter a command, and
+This being said, this framework allows a developer to know little of what's going on under the hood to get up and running.
+Create controllers, assemble the project, and check it in the browser.

 ## Project Structure
 ### Settings File
 The ./app/app_settings.js file's purpose is to abstract business-specific data from the application.
 API addresses, application name and so on should be stored in this.